 If you are a travel brand, whether you manage a tour company, a hotel chain or a tourist attraction, then the Chinese market deserves your special attention.
 Although visitors from all nations are valuable customers, Chinese travellers are especially important because they make up the largest market segment in the world.

-In January of this year, the EU and China joined forces to encourage Chinese tourists to visit Europe.
+In January of 2018, the EU and China joined forces to encourage Chinese tourists to visit Europe.
 Several leading bodies across the tourism industry have been collaborating with a view to increase the annual levels of Chinese visitors to Europe by 10%, a figure which would inject approximately €1 billion per year into the tourism industry.
 To capitalise on this boom, you need to make your business “China ready”.

 Globetrotters with a Unique Style